nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ## _Efficiency Enhancement_

-You may have noticed that a handful of commands require `INDEX`, and it may be troublesome to scroll through WoofAreYou to find that one pet's `INDEX` if you have many clients.
-Hence, this subsection covers the features that will make your life easier when trying to use the features previously introduced.
+You may have noticed that a handful of commands require `INDEX`, and that it is troublesome to scroll through WoofAreYou to find that one pet's `INDEX` if you have many clients.
+Hence, this subsection covers the features that will make your life easier when using the features previously introduced.

 ### Find pet details: `find`